 There are many goal-setting frameworks to pick out there, and OKRs is one of the best options.
 But make sure you take into account your team's DNA when implementing it.
 Don't push too hard for practices that aren't a good fit.

 Don't jump straight into OKRs if you're getting starting with goal-setting.
-Start small with simple KPIs, and focus on the cultural changes that need to happen.
+Start small with simple KPIs, and focus on building the right culture to manage by outcomes.

-Sure, you can get help to clarify your thoughts, but you can't ask consultants to write down your purpose.
+Sure, you can get help to think differently, but you can't ask consultants to write down your purpose.
 It's better to start with a basic statement and iterate by getting feedback.
-The best way to get your pitch is to let customers describe their problem.
+Learn from your customers and ask them to describe their problems.

-It might feel like an excellent way to motivate people, but tying OKRs to bonuses will stifle innovation.
+Tying OKRs to bonuses will stifle innovation rather than motivate people.
 People will be afraid to take risks and will go for conservative targets.
 Keep things separated if you want your team to do big things.

 Analytic tools can come with a lot of noise.
-Make sure that the debate is centered on the outcomes rather than slight differences in scoring.
-Metrics don't tell the whole story, some improvements won't be captured by data.
+Make sure that the debate is about outcomes rather than slight differences in scoring.
+Metrics don't tell the whole story and data can't capture all improvements.

 If a goal or OKR is off-track, seek first to understand what happened.
 Here's a preferred order for questions: 1.
 Was it the right metric to track?
 2. Was the target too ambitious?
 3. Did we do the right job?

-Never start a discussion by blaming the owner of a goal.
+Never start a discussion by blaming the owner.

 A goal that lasts one week should be considered a task.
 Being outcome-driven is about having a handful of goals that drive your focus for the next 2-3 months.
 Keep your tasks (the how) in a different place than your objectives (the what).

 At Google 70% (or 0.7) is considered great, and scoring 100% should be a rare achievement.
-That's confusing for most teams.
+That's confusing for most people.
 Keep scoring simple and consistent across your organization.
-Rely on actual data as much as you can, and make sure that people share the same definition of completion.
+Make sure that you all share the same definition of completion.